 This option enables integration of environments that use both SAML identity federation and OAuth authorization infrastructure.

-An Authorized Client, Authorization Server, and Resource Server Actor claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- draft-ietf-oauth-saml2-bearer) rules for issuing and using SAML assertions and tokens.
+Authorized Client and Authorization Server Actors claiming conformance with the SAML Token Option shall comply with the SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- 7522) rules for issuing and using SAML assertions and tokens.
 All of the SAML attributes in Table 3.71.4.1.2.1-1 shall be supported.
 The SAML assertion contents shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

 3.71.4.1.2.3 OAuth Bearer Token Option